Broadcasts & Automations Performance

 -

 Performance Analytics: Provides access to reports and graphs based on engagement data.
 Displays engagement data, helping you understand what your customers are doing and which behaviors cause them to take action.
-Furthermore, take action on KPIs using the Analytics Hub, time charts, breakdowns, and dashboards.
+You take action on KPIs using the Analytics Hub, time charts, breakdowns, and dashboards.

 You access the Performance Reports section through its icon on the Navigation sidebar on the left, as shown in the following figure.